Fywex1/Fywex1/README.md

 • Learning cyber security and networking by myself and by courses.

-• This is the OSs, Languages and tools that I know. :point_down:
+• This is the OSs, languages and tools that I know. :point_down:

 ---